 Here are three arguments in favor of Kanye West as a great artist and three arguments supporting his being a great marketer.

 Kanye West as a Great Artist

 He is more than just a performer

 Kanye West started his career not as a rapper but as a producer.
 According to The Rolling Stone, West produced songs for Lil Wayne, Jay-Z, Mariah Carey, Alicia Keys and many other big names in the music industry.
 Most of the time, the tracks weren’t associated with his name, because he produced for big record labels and wasn’t yet a known artist.
-After becoming a big name, he started his own label – GOOD Music – with Sony BMG, where he released John Legend’s albums.
+After becoming a big name himself, he started his own label – GOOD Music – with Sony BMG, where he released John Legend’s albums.
 In fact, Legend has said in the past that his career would not be where it is today without West’s involvement.
 Not long ago, he also signed Chicago rapper Valee, making him a star practically overnight.

 Kanye has a long-standing career

 West officially began his career as a rapper/singer in 2004 with the release of his first album “The College Dropout” – a great success.
-Since then, he’s released 8 more albums, each experimenting with a new or different style.
+Since then, he’s released 11 more albums, each experimenting with a new or different style.
 His latest, “Jesus is King,” shows this ability to explore new territory, reflecting his recent embrace of evangelical Christianity.
 He’s received 24 Grammy awards, outnumbering all other rap artists including Jay-Z (who has 23).
 Furthermore, West’s biggest influence is how he reinvents himself through every album.
 He isn’t afraid to take a concept to the extreme and mold new styles into the music industry.
 While he may not be “the greatest artist of all time” as he has claimed, his long-standing career success speaks for itself.